macOS incorrect colours on external monitor

 I bought a new OLED monitor, which worked great with my Windows machine, but when I connected it to my MacBook Air and MacBook Pro via a USB-C to HDMI* adapter the colours all looked very wrong.

-Blacks were tinted fuchsia, whites were tinted yellow/green, all colours look wrong, yet the macOS UI is still legible.
+Blacks were tinted pink/fuchsia/magenta, whites were tinted yellow/green, all colours look wrong, yet the macOS UI is still legible.
 Turns out the issue is that macOS thinks the monitor is a TV and encodes colours as YPbPr instead of RGB.

 photo of Big Sur wallpaper with bad colour encoding